 The Jewelers Vigilance Committee (JVC) has a mediation program that helps some people who have disputes with jewelers.
 Read more at JVClegal.org/services.

-If you have problems with jewelry bought from a company located outside the U.S., report it at econsumer.gov.
+If you have a problem with jewelry bought in person from a company located outside the U.S., report it at econsumer.gov.